centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 *  Executable file, must be installed via the wizzard

-*  Download it from pypi
+*  Download it from pypi using pip
     * You must have python ^3.8
     * It is recommended that you create virtual environment and run the tool in it